OzoNeTT/SimplePasswordGenerator/README.md

 - Use only lower or upper case characters

+- Make the first letter of the password capitalized

 - Generate a password with letters at the beginning

 - Write creds to file like: